Aholicknight/Deadcord/README.md

 ## I DID NOT MAKE THIS REPO.
 The original Deadcord repo was removed from github and the account deleted as well.
 I have found a archive of the repo from April 11th and reuploaded it to github under a new repository.
 Everything is restored, and released will be addded soon.

+The Deadcord-Client repository will be restored as well.

 ## 🚨 Disclaimer